golang/go/src/cmd/compile/internal-abi.md

 preserved across calls.
 All other bits in RFLAGS are system flags.

-The CPU is always in MMX technology state (not x87 mode).
+At function calls and returns, the CPU is in x87 mode (not MMX technology mode).

-*Rationale*: Go on amd64 uses the XMM registers and never uses the x87 registers, so it makes sense to assume the CPU is in MMX mode.
+*Rationale*: Go on amd64 does not use either the x87 registers or MMX registers.
+Hence, we follow the SysV platform conventions in order to simplify transitions to and from the C ABI.
-Otherwise, any function that used the XMM registers would have to execute an EMMS instruction before calling another function or returning (this is the case in the SysV ABI).

 At calls, the MXCSR control bits are always set as follows: